Maine Air National Guard

 The Maine Air National Guard (ME ANG) is the aerial militia of the State of Maine, United States of America.
-It is a reserve of the United States Air Force and along with the Maine Army National Guard, an element of the Maine National Guard of the much larger United States National Guard Bureau.
+It is a reserve of the United States Air Force and along with the Maine Army National Guard, an element of the Maine National Guard of the larger United States National Guard Bureau.

 As state militia units, the units in the Maine Air National Guard are not in the normal United States Air Force chain of command.
-They are under the jurisdiction of the Governor of Maine through the office of the Maine Adjutant General unless they are federalized by order of the President of the United States.
+They are under the jurisdiction of the governor of Maine through the office of the Maine Adjutant General unless they are federalized by order of the president of the United States.
 The Maine Air National Guard is headquartered at Bangor Air National Guard Base, Bangor.

 Overview

 Under the "Total Force" concept, Maine Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
-Maine ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
+Maine ANG units are trained and equipped by the Air Force and are operationally gained by a major command of the USAF if federalized.
 In addition, the Maine Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

-Along with their federal reserve obligations, as state militia units the elements of the Maine ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
+Along with their federal reserve obligations, as state militia units the elements of the Maine ANG are subject to being activated by order of the governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.